spacetelescope/jdaviz/docs/cubeviz/import_data.rst

 Users may load data into the Cubeviz application by clicking the :guilabel:`Import Data` button at the top left of the application's user interface.
-This opens a dialogue with a prompt to select a file that can be parsed as a :class:`~specutils.Spectrum1D` object.
+This opens a dialogue with a prompt to select a file that can be parsed as a :class:`~specutils.Spectrum` object.

 After clicking :guilabel:`Import`, the data file will be parsed and loaded into the application.
 A notification will appear to confirm whether the data import